 Orient - Bridgewater is a very small town located in the state of Iowa.
-With a population of 1,588 people and just one neighborhood, Orient - Bridgewater is the 300th largest community in Iowa.
-Orient - Bridgewater has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,614 people and just one neighborhood, Orient - Bridgewater is the 300th largest community in Iowa.
+Much of the housing stock in Orient - Bridgewater was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Orient - Bridgewater, you'll notice that it is more blue-collar than most other communities in America.
-35.32% of Orient - Bridgewater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Orient - Bridgewater is generally considered to be a blue-collar town.
+35.32% of the Orient - Bridgewater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Orient - Bridgewater is a town of managers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Orient - Bridgewater who work in management occupations (21.89%), healthcare (9.64%), and office and administrative support (8.23%).

 A relatively large number of people in Orient - Bridgewater telecommute to their jobs.
 Overall, about 13.07% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.